 Grilled barracuda, shiitake mushroom.
 I've never had the pleasure of having barracuda but if I ever do again, it must be prepared the same way as this dish.
 The fish is topped with a shiitake mushroom, wrapped and smoked.
 Squeeze a bit of lemon juice and take a bite of the most wonderful fish.
 My eyes almost popped out of my head as I was astonished as to how much flavor was in the fish.
 It looks deceivingly plain but it is anything but.
 Barracuda, where have you been my entire life!

 Seko crab salad, tosa-vinegar dressing.
-Under the crab was more crab followed by more roe and then more crab.
 Unlike other fine dining restaurants where portions are 1-inch cubes, Kikunoi is very generous with their portions.
-Every last bit of crab was scraped out of my shell.

 Hotpot of Spanish mackerel, poached turnip, ebi taro, kintoki carrot, baby field greens, tofu, ponzu, grated radish with red pepper, green onion.
-Each individual is presented with a small burner and their own hotpot to enjoy.
 The broth for the hot pot was the perfect balance of flavors and seasonings while the mackerel was tender and moist.
 The servers even poured the rest of the hotpot into your bowl, allowing you to enjoy every last drop.

 Steamed rice with salmon roe, seaweed, napa cabbage soup, black pepper, pickled turnip and turnip greens, Kyoto-style chopped vegetables.
 This rice is another great example of how certain ingredients in Tokyo are far superior to elsewhere.
 The rice was salmon roe, seaweed, and rice.
 It only took 3 ingredients mixed together to create this perfect concoction.
-Parts of the salmon roe popped while being mixed, seasoning the rice.
 It was such a large portion that the servers were generous enough to pack up the remaining for us.

 An outstanding experience and hopefully not my last.
-Kaiseki, we will meet again soon.
+Kikunoi, we will meet again soon.
 Next up, Kyoto!